frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 #### Context

 In a [previous article](https://frostbone25.github.io/p/ff7-rebirth-contact-shadows/#timings-on-1920x1080-and-3840x2160) about a month ago I was exploring the idea of implementing contact shadows into Final Fantasy 7 Rebirth in an effort to improve the quality of it's direct lighting terms.
-I was able to do it quite sucessfully, and a week after that building a framework that would allow me to run that modified shader in-game during runtime, this was released to the public as the 1.0 version of the [Shader Injector](https://www.nexusmods.com/finalfantasy7rebirth/mods/2153) mod.
+I spent that week experimenting within RenderDoc, and then a week after that building the framework that would allow me to run that modified shader in-game during runtime.
+This was released to the public as the 1.0 version of the [Shader Injector](https://www.nexusmods.com/finalfantasy7rebirth/mods/2153) mod.

-Initally I thought I was done, I had done what I set out to do... but because I spent all of this time building the Shader Injector framework which allowed me to replace multiple shaders within the game, I had the very dangerous thought...
+Initally I thought I was done, I had done what I set out to do... but because I spent all that time building the Shader Injector framework which allowed me to replace multiple shaders within the game, I had the very dangerous thought...

 What else can I do with the lighting presentation of the game?